bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-28-EmbracingUvmFossiDV.md

 # FOSSi and Functional Verification
 Until recently, the picture was quite different for functional verification.
-Functional verification is the systematic process of confirming that the implemention of a hardware design matches the intended functionality, as described by the functional specification.
+Functional verification is the systematic process of confirming that the implementation of a hardware design matches the intended functionality, as described by the functional specification.
 Due to tool capabilities, what is common when developing with closed-source tools differs significantly from what is common when developing with open-source tools.